• Employee turnover is the cyclical process of hiring, losing, and replacing employees.

 3. Invest in company culture

-New and tenured employees alike might be leaving due to toxic company culture.
-Fixing workplace culture is a feat that will take time.
-However, investing in employee engagement software, social collaboration tools and workplace events helps to set a new tone for the company culture.
+While fixing workplace culture is a feat that will take time, investing in employee engagement software, social collaboration tools and workplace events helps to set a new tone for the company culture.
 These efforts, in turn, help boost morale and foster connections that make employees want to stay.

 • Interest groups for employees to connect on shared interests, e.g., Slack channels, book clubs, etc.